 Do you need a 3000 calorie diet but don't know how to structure one?

-Here is a ready-to-follow diet for increasing muscle mass, with more than 3000 calories.
+Here is a ready-made diet to follow to increase muscle mass, with more than 3000 calories.

 Ideal for gaining weight and good for those with a fast metabolism.

-Adjust according to your results, adding or decreasing quantities of food.
+Adjust according to your results, adding or decreasing amounts of food.

-All foods can be replaced with similar foods, this diet serves only to have a clear example of what a diet for increasing muscle mass with 3000 kcal is like.
+All foods can be replaced with similar foods, this diet only serves to give you a clear example of what a diet for increasing muscle mass with 3000 kcal is like.

 So let's get down to business.